• Skip to primary navigation

 WHAT DETERMINES A CAMERA’S ASPECT RATIO?

-Note, some recent DSLR cameras offer variable aspect ratios via a camera menu.
+(Note, some recent DSLR cameras offer variable aspect ratios via a camera menu.
 When a user changes aspect ratio in-camera, the camera is essentially cropping the image.
-Consult your camera manufacturer about this.
+Consult your camera manufacturer about this.)

-Most smartphone cameras contain a sensor which is 4:3 ratio.
+FYI most smartphone cameras contain a sensor which is 4:3 ratio.
 This is why the images from your smartphone and DSLR are different ratios!

 WHY DO WE NEED TO UNDERSTAND PRINT RATIOS?